tommyku/blog3/content/special/leaving-eventxtra-with-26-lessons-learned.md

 kind: article
 created_at: '2017-01-16 00:00:00 +0800'
 slug: leaving-eventxtra-with-26-lesssons-learned
-preview: true
+preview: false
 special: true
 banner: banner2.jpg
 ---

-On January 2017 I am leaving EventXtra, a Hong Kong-based event management solution which I have been working for since 2016 (discounting Jan-Apr 2016 which I were on exchange).
+On January 2017 I am leaving EventXtra, a Hong Kong-based event management solution which I have been working for since 2016 (discounting Jan-Apr 2016 when I were on student exchange).

-This place is full of people having unique characters in one way or another.
+This place is full of people having unique characters.
 I had fun working with every single one of them.
-From whom I learned a lot through observation and pain.
+From whom I learned a lot through observation, collaboration and even dispute.

 To those who are already *tl;dr* at this point, the following list of lessons learned, in no particular order, serves as the table of content: